-That’s because accounting and finance processes are the perfect candidates for RPA optimization, as we are going to prove in this article.
-So, if no other phrase makes you as excited as “automated accounting processes,” read on.
-Otherwise, read anyway and learn why it should.
+As we will prove in this article, accounting, and finance processes are the perfect candidates for RPA optimization.
+So, if no other phrase makes you as excited as “automated accounting processes,” read on; otherwise, read anyway and learn why it should.

 The key challenges of accounting (RPA can solve)